Japan National Route 291

 National Route 291 is a national highway of Japan connecting Maebashi, Gunma and Kashiwazaki, Niigata in Japan, with a total length of 161.6 km (100.41 mi).

 The route consists of the Nakayama Tunnel, a vehicular tunnel, replacing the former Nakayama Tunnel.

 Route description

 A section of National Route 291 in the town of Minakami in Gunma Prefecture is a musical road.

+A section of the road leading to Ichinokurasawa cliff in Minakami is closed for vehicles during the Summer.
+A separate section of the road alongside the Nobori River in Minamiuonuma is closed during the Winter.